 Reticulated natural gas customers are supplied under similar terms and conditions to electricity customers and would likely receive similar benefits from an amendment to the Gas Code.
-Given this, we asked stakeholders in the Consultation Paper if the Minister's proposed amendments to the Electricity Code should also be made to the Gas Code.
+Given this, we asked stakeholders if the Minister's proposed amendments to the Electricity Code should also be made to the Gas Code.

 Stakeholders, including natural gas retailers AGL and Origin Energy, considered that there should be consistent treatment of these matters between the Codes.
-While AGL provided qualified support for the notification amendment, as noted above, Origin did not support any amendments.
+While AGL provided qualified support for the notification amendment, as noted above, and Origin did not support any amendments, both retailers supported consistency between the Codes.

 We consider that the interests of gas customers would be best served by treating them the same as electricity customers (to the extent possible).
-The two gas retailers that provided submissions did not indicate whether they currently notify natural gas customers of the imminent expiry of a fixed term benefit.
-If notification requirements are consistent, we see no reason why notification costs would be significantly different for gas customers compared to electricity customers.
-Gas retailers are encouraged to comment on the matter in their submissions.
+Origin stated that it already notifies natural gas customers of the imminent expiry of a fixed-term benefit and there was no evidence provided in submissions to suggest that notification costs would be significantly different for gas customers compared to electricity customers.

-We consider the benefits of the proposed amendments to reticulated natural gas customers outweigh the costs for gas retailers, and that the amendments are likely to contribute to the achievement of the Gas Code objective.
+On this basis, we consider the benefits of the proposed amendments to reticulated natural gas customers outweigh the costs for gas retailers, and that the amendments are likely to contribute to the achievement of the Gas Code objective.

-For these reasons, our draft decision is that amendments made to the Electricity Code should also be made to the Gas Code.
+For these reasons, we have decided that amendments made to the Electricity Code should also be made to the Gas Code.